ca2los/js-notes-1/notes-2.md

 # SCOPES & CLOSURES

 ## Scope
-The scope is the rules for storing variables and for find them at a later time.
+The scope is the rules for storing variables and find them at a later time.

 ### Compiler Theory
 Compilation is when the program undergoes before it's even executed.
 The concepts are: